STPI - Creative Workshop & Gallery

-STPI - Creative Workshop & Gallery, Singapore (formerly known as Singapore Tyler Print Institute) is a creative workshop and contemporary art gallery based in Singapore that specialises in artistic experimentation in the medium of print and paper.
+Singapore Tyler Print Institute, also known as STPI - Creative Workshop & Gallery, is a creative workshop and contemporary art gallery based in Singapore that specialises in artistic experimentation in the medium of print and paper.
+STPI was established on 10 April 2002 and located in a restored 19th century warehouse by the Singapore River at Robertson Quay.

+The 4,000-square metre facility houses specialised printmaking presses and equipment, a paper mill, 400-square metre gallery, guest workshop, artist studio, artist apartments, staff offices and The Corner Shop.

+STPI is part of the national Visual Arts Cluster, comprising the National Gallery Singapore and the Singapore Art Museum.
 To date, STPI has collaborated with over 90 artists from all over the world.

-Situated in a restored 19th century warehouse by the Singapore River at Robertson Quay, the 4,000-square metre facility houses specialised printmaking presses and equipment, a paper mill, 400-square metre gallery, guest workshop, artist studio, artist apartments, staff offices and The Corner Shop.

-STPI is near the National Gallery Singapore and the Singapore Art Museum.
-STPI is also a member of the Art Galleries Association of Singapore (AGAS), a non-profit organisation that represents the interests of gallery owners and operators in Singapore.